alok-singh/robotics/Readme.md

 ## About Project Robotics
 - It is a simulation of a toy car on a table with dimension 5X5.
 - Car can be moved one step in facing direction turned left or right or can be placed anywhere on the table.
+- The origin (0,0) is considered to be the SOUTH WEST most corner.
 - We have two modes
 	- Local mode and
 	- Remote mode(multiple instructors).